Did you know?

 What does ‘In-competition’ and ‘out-of-competition’ mean?

-Unless provided otherwise in the rules of an International Federation or the ruling body of the Event in question, ‘in-competition’ means twelve hours before the start of a competition through the end of the competition (for example, award ceremony and conclusion) including the sample collection process (drug testing process) related to the competition.
-Keep in mind you may be in-competition for drug testing purposes even though you haven’t arrived at the competition grounds yet, or you have already left!
+Unless provided otherwise in the rules of an International Federation or the ruling body of the Event, ‘in-competition’ means the period commencing at 11:59 p.m. on the day before a Competition in which you are scheduled to participate through the end of such Competition (for example, award ceremony and conclusion) including the sample collection process (drug testing process) related to the competition.
+Keep in mind you may be in-competition for drug testing purposes even though you haven’t arrived at the competition grounds yet.

 ‘Out-of-competition’ is any time that is not in-competition (for example training, off-season, the days between competitions).